-- Any work carried out to a property prior to first letting is not tax deductible, works and repairs after letting are tax deductible including new kitchens and bathrooms as long as they are like for like and not a capital improvement such as a conservatory etc.
+- Any work carried out to a property prior to first letting is tax deductible, as are works and repairs after letting including new kitchens and bathrooms as long as they are like for like and not a capital improvement such as a conservatory etc.

 - Tax deductible costs include mortgage interest payments, letting agency fees, letting costs, service charges, repairs and void period bills etc.